-The Trust is exposed to changes in interest rates and uses interest rate derivatives to hedge these risks.
-Such derivative financial instruments are initially recognised at fair value on the date on which a derivative contract is entered into and are subsequently remeasured to fair value at balance date.
+The Trust is exposed to changes in interest rates and may use interest rate derivatives to hedge these risks.
+Such derivative financial instruments are initially recognised at cost on the date on which a derivative contract is entered into and are subsequently remeasured to fair value at balance date.
 Derivatives are carried as assets when their fair value is positive and as liabilities when their fair value is negative.

-The Trust has entered into an interest rate cap agreement in which the Trust receives payments at the end of each quarter where the interest rate exceeds the agreed strike price.
+The Trust has entered into an interest rate collar agreement.
 The derivative was entered into with the objective of hedging the risk of adverse interest rate fluctuations.
 While the Trust has determined that these arrangements are economically effective, they have not satisfied the documentation, designation and effectiveness tests required by accounting standards.
 As a result, they do not qualify for hedge accounting and gains or losses arising from changes in fair value are recognised immediately in profit or loss.
-For details of the Trust's fair value measurement of financial instruments refer to note 9(e).
+For details of the Trust's fair value measurement of financial instruments refer to note 12(e).